 Why the Move from a Product Focus to a Patient Focus?

 With the development of allogeneic blood transfusion during the 20th century, massively bleeding patients survive, major surgical advances have been made possible, haemophiliacs live longer and better lives and marrow failure from disease or bone marrow suppressive chemotherapy can be survived.
 So what is the problem?
-Increasingly, the view of many clinicians is that transfusion medicine has excessively focused on the blood component supply side rather than from the demand/patient/problem perspective.
+Increasingly, the view of many health professionals is that transfusion medicine has excessively focused on the blood component supply side rather than from the demand/patient/problem perspective.

 Clinical focus is “what is best for the patient?” not, “what is best for the blood supply?”
 This is not to deny the importance of the multiple issues and challenges facing the provision of an adequate and safe blood supply, but rather to ensure the horse is in front of the cart, willing and able to address the needs of patients, with the blood supply chain appropriately responding to the clinical needs of patients.